-During fiscal 2017, the company repurchased shares from the directors or executive officers in amounts exceeding the disclosure threshold for the aggregate consideration shown in the following table:
+During the reporting period, the company repurchased shares from the directors or executive officers in amounts exceeding the disclosure threshold for the aggregate consideration shown in the following table:

 Name and Title Number of Shares Repurchased (#) Aggregate Consideration (\$)

-Bella L. Allaire 3,807 270,944

-Paul D. Allison 4,619 338,711

-Jeffrey A. Dowdle 3,695 270,954

-Jeffrey P. Julien
+James E. Bunn 1,534 136,311

-Paul C. Reilly
+Paul C. Reilly 2,391 199,704

 Other Matters.
-Thomas A. and Mary James permit us to display over 2,700 pieces from their nationally known art collection throughout the Raymond James home office complex, without charge to us.
-In return, we bear the cost of insurance and the direct and overhead costs of three staff persons who serve as curators for the collection, conduct tours and coordinate special events.
-These staff also provide services, including selection of works of art and planning of initial exhibitions, to The James Museum of Western & Wildlife Art, a public art museum sponsored by Mr. James that is expected to open in 2018 ("James Museum").
-Such staff are also coordinating the transportation of approximately 300 selected art works from our offices to the James Museum.
-The art collection at our corporate headquarters is a marketing attraction for businesses and other organizations, and we provide regular tours for clients, local schools, business groups and nonprofit organizations.
-The total cost to us for these items during the period reported on was approximately \$397,466.
+Thomas A. and Mary James permit us to display over 2,400 pieces from their nationally known art collection throughout the Raymond James home office complex, without charge to us.
+In return, we bear the cost of insurance and the direct and overhead costs of three staff persons, during the period from October 2017 through January 2018, which dropped to two full-time staff persons in January 2018.
+They serve as curators for the collection, conduct tours and coordinate special events.
+From October 2017 through the first week in January 2018, the staff at Raymond James assisted with the organization and relocation of approximately 300 selected art works from our offices to The James Museum of Western & Wildlife Art, a public art museum sponsored by Mr. James that opened in April 2018 ("James Museum").
+The remaining two staff persons work independently of the James Museum but collaborate with the James Museum staff to coordinate special exhibitions and the borrowing from and acquisition of works of art for the collection.
+The art collection at our corporate headquarters is a marketing attraction for businesses and other organizations, and we provide regular tours for clients, local schools, business groups and nonprofit organizations and the community at large.
+The total cost to us for these items during the reporting period was approximately \$281,361.